jenyss/OneConnection/README.md

 Create <code>oneConnection.env</code> in your root project folder and add your environment-specific variables (e.g., API keys, tokens).

 <b>6.
 Set-up Large Language Model Connection</b><br>
 OneConnection currently supports connectivity with OpenAI models, but you can easily add support for other models.
-The LLM in use is defined in chat_helpers.py.
+The LLM in use is configured in chat_helpers.py.
 There are helper functions (currently commented out) in (TODO: list files) that you can use to test your LLM connection.
-Simply uncomment them to test and ensure your setup is working correctly.
+Simply uncomment them to test and ensure your LLM setup is working correctly.
 An additional button will appear in the User Interface.

 ### Step 3: Frontend Setup (HTML/CSS)